mbwolff/SonGenApp/Readme.md

 ## A French sonnet generator
 ### Based on [this contribution](https://github.com/mbwolff/Classique-inconnu) to [NaNoGenMo 2018](https://github.com/NaNoGenMo/2018)

 The code for this project generates sonnets in French with [alexandrines](https://en.wikipedia.org/wiki/Alexandrine) using the [Théâtre Classique](http://www.theatre-classique.fr)'s online collection of French plays from the sixteenth to the nineteenth centuries.
+A functional prototype is available [here](http://markwolff.name/wp/digital-humanities-2/invent-your-own-sonnet-using-analytic-tools-to-synthesize-texts/).

 Here's the procedure: